Taiwan-Social-Media-Corpus/async-scraptt/README.md

 ## Contact
-If you have any suggestion or question, please do not hesitate to email us at  shukai@gmail.com or philcoke35@gmail.com n, please do not hesitate to email me at philcoke35@gmail.com
+If you have any suggestion or question, please do not hesitate to email us at  shukai@gmail.com or philcoke35@gmail.com